-Covers can be the old style vinyl pilchers, or wraps with elasticised legs not unlike the fitted nappies.
+Covers can be the old-style vinyl nappy covers (otherwise known as pilchers), or wraps with elasticised legs, not unlike the fitted nappies.

 Liners boost the absorbency of the nappy and reduce leakage and as they are separate from the nappy, can make nappy laundering easier with messy nappies.

 Miscellaneous Nappy Items That You Can DIY